Tool theft is on the rise - and unless you’re taking proper precautions, your tools could be at risk.

 Get the right protection.

-You might have been told that you only need general liability insurance to keep your business protected (and if not, find out why you need it).
+You might have been told that you only need general liability insurance to keep your business protected.
 But that’s not the only policy you need, especially if you’re working with a lot of tools.
 Do yourself a favor and get tool & equipment insurance - it’s a type of policy that reimburses you for the cost of tools if they get stolen.

 I’ve talked to some contractors who thought that their auto insurance or homeowner policies would cover the cost of stolen tools.
 If you’re using your tools for business - which you probably are - then those policies don’t reimburse you for stolen tools.
 Only tool & equipment insurance covers you for the aggravation and expense of replacing your stolen tools.